AhmedOsman101/Obsidian/Mastering Laravel 10 Query Builder, Eloquent and Relationships/notes.md

 `art db:show --database=db_type` => Shows info about specific database, useful when having multiple db connections. db type can be MySQL, SQLite, etc.

+`art tinker` => Interact with your application, runs a REPL interface to do database operations.

 ```php
 env('key', 'defaultValue'); // Helper function that retrieves the value of an environment variable or returns a default value.